Tuesday, December 30, 2014

 In John 15:1-15 Jesus Christ describes Christians as branches, who are connected to the vine (Jesus) who are being pruned by the gardener (the Father).
 In this parable Jesus says that those branches who bear fruit will be pruned by the Father so they bear more fruit.
 He also says that those who do not bear fruit will shrivel up and be tossed into the fire.

-Another example setting aside John 15 would be the parable of the sower in Matthew 13.
-In addition, the view of eternal security is unable to survive the parables of Jesus including: the parable of the faithful servant, the parable of the two debtors, the parable of the unforgiving servant, and the parable of the talents.
+Another example, setting aside John 15 are the parables of Jesus.
+The view of eternal security is unable to survive the parables of Jesus including: the parable of the faithful servant, the parable of the two debtors, the parable of the unforgiving servant, and the parable of the talents.

 Since scripture clearly shows that salvation is conditional on the actions of the faithful, what are the possible ways of losing salvation?
 From scripture we can see that Christians who fail to bear fruit for God will be lost (John 15:1-15).
 Salvation can be lost through being unforgiving of your neighbor (Matthew 18:21-35).
 Salvation can also be lost through committing the unforgivable sin (Mark 3:28-30).
 Salvation can also be lost by denying Christ (2 Timothy 2:12).
 Though there are some clear ways to lose salvation, sinning, or willful sinning are not included on the list.
 All believers sin.
 Though multiplied sinning can lead to habitual sinning, which can then give birth to disillusionment, and more sin, leading to death (James 1:15, Psalm 7:14).